arua-microbiome/arua-microbiome.github.io/_tutorials/qiime2.md

 ## Setting up Anaconda3

+The CHPC has a detailed explanation of setting up anaconda and python on the Lengau cluster.
+[See here](https://wiki.chpc.ac.za/guide:python?s[]=%2Apython%2A).

-We have a list of conda packages that have to be installed.
+We also have a list of conda packages that have to be installed.
 Please download this file (conda_environment.yml)[../../assets/conda_environment.yml], put it onto the CHPC.

 First we must load the necessary anaconda3 python module on the CHPC: